 Mrs. Elisabeth Wagner - FVL Schools Band Program Director

-From 2002-2004 I taught both high school and grade school band and music classes at Arizona Lutheran Academy.
-In 2004, Tim and I got married and moved to the Milwaukee area while he finished his senior year at Wisconsin Lutheran Seminary.
-During that year I taught grade school band at Wisconsin Lutheran High School.
-And then we began our adventures in ministry, moving first to Port Orange, Florida (2005-2007); then to Elgin, Illinois (2007-2011); then to Columbus, Ohio (2011-2018); and now to Appleton.
-During all of this, I’ve been raising our family, teaching private lessons whenever possible, subbing and teaching part-time.
+From 2002-2004 she taught both high school and grade school band and music classes at Arizona Lutheran Academy.
+In 2004, she married her husband, Tim, and moved to the Milwaukee area while he finished his senior year at Wisconsin Lutheran Seminary.
+During that year she taught grade school band at Wisconsin Lutheran High School.
+She and her family have lived in various areas of the country: Port Orange, Florida (2005-2007); Elgin, Illinois (2007-2011); Columbus, Ohio (2011-2018); and now Appleton, where her husband serves as a pastor at Riverview Lutheran Church.
+Throughout these years, she has been raising her family of five children (currently ages 4-14), teaching private lessons whenever possible, subbing and teaching part-time.

 Mr. Robert Kramer - Cadet Band